jwiegant/aws-cloudformation-templates/readme.md

    PHP applications.
 This template will create a new Security Group to give envoyer the ability to deploy your application and do the heartbeat checks.

+2. Laravel Forge - [Laravel Forge](https://forge.laravel.com) is a server
+   provisioning tool for Laravel / PHP applications.
+This template will create a new Security Group to give Laravel Forge the ability to deploy your application.

+3. Web Dmz - This template will create a new Security Group to make your application accessible from the internet.
+Only exposing the ports 80 and 443.

 ## Installation

 You can install the AWS CloudFormation templates using the AWS CLI or the AWS